{TokyoDev}

 Salary by Employer Size

-We found that with the exception of the smallest employers, salaries increased with the number of employees at the employer.
-Respondents at companies with 10-19 employees had a median compensation of ¥6.5 million, while those at 10,000 or more had a median of ¥13.5 million.
+We found that salaries increased with the number of employees at the employer.
+Respondents at companies with 10-19 employees had a median compensation of ¥6.5 million, while those at 10,000 or more had a median of ¥12.5 million.

 Employees Median Compensation